 Rare condition called acute flaccid myelitis has been reported across the country.

-A mysterious polio-like illness has affected more than 150 children this year, according to from the U.S. Centers for Disease Control and Prevention (CDC).
+A mysterious polio-like illness has affected more than 150 children this year, according to

 The condition – known as acute flaccid myelitis (AFM) – causes rapid muscle weakness in one or more limbs along with damage to the spinal cord’s gray matter.